hmc-cs111-spring2023/cs111-hw1-georgia-reb/my-dsl.md

 lose by using this DSL instead of a general-purpose language?_

 The programmer looses ability to see the underlying data structure of the image while coding the algorithm.
-The data structure is dependant on the hardware.
+The data structure is dependant on the hardware, and is thus decided by Hipacc.